aswinrprasad/SecureX_ChatApp/README.md

 5)End to end Encryption with AES.

-Current Status :Fixing bugs in server.py
+#### Current Status :
+Bug fixing complete.

-Bug : When {quit} is typed into the chat , pipe gets broken and user exit msg won't get displayed.
+Bug 1:(fixed) When {quit} is typed into the chat , pipe gets broken and user exit msg won't get displayed.

 	Exception in thread Thread-2:
 	Traceback (most recent call last):